Information for parishes

 DBS checks are important but are only part of safer recruitment, many individuals who have or will abuse do not have a criminal record, this is why the other steps are as important.

-Safer Recruitment and People Management Code of practice
+Safer Recruitment and People Management Code of Practice

 DBS checks for working with children in faith settings